justin2004/weblog/DRAFTS/1G/README.md

 > Note that the choice of LPG can also happen when RDF is dismissed out of hand because it is viewed as complex and "academic".

 The use of LPG makes it more natural to skip thoughtful domain modeling (which is the "academic" part) .
-I say that because they many implementation choices to make ... whereas with RDF there are no implementation choices (there are only domain modeling choices).
+I say that because with LPG there are many implementation choices to make and domain modeling choices.
+Whereas, with RDF there are no implementation choices (there are only domain modeling choices).
+Because LPG allows software developers to spend their daily budget of decisions on implementation choices the domain modeling can get the attention scraps.

 > Regardless of what the reasons, we believe that the (forced) choice of graph models slows the adoption of graphs because it creates confusion and segmentation in the graph database space.

-I agree with that but I am not sure if the optimal way to un-segment the graph database space is to work hard making a model (the "1G" model) to accommodate a metamodel that makes it more natural to skip thoughtful data modeling (LPG).
+I agree with that but I am not sure if the optimal way to un-segment the graph database space is to work hard making a model (the "1G" model) to accommodate a metamodel that makes it more natural to skip thoughtful domain modeling.

----
+## Statements About Statements

 A big part of LPG is the ability to make statements about statements (with relationship properties).
 But the ability to make statements about statements encourages you to skip more thoughtful domain modeling.
-And it is the thoughtful domain modeling that enables data integration and query writers to explore generalizations like analogy.
+And it is the thoughtful domain modeling that enables data integration and it allows query writers to explore generalizations such as analogy.

 Let's look at what thoughtful domain modeling looks like.